-$^{^{17}} https://almascience.nrao.edu/documents-and-tools/documents-and-tools/alma-technical-notes/ALMATechnicalNotes 15_FINAL.pdf$
+$^{^{10}} https://almascience.nrao.edu/documents-and-tools/documents-and-tools/alma-technical-notes/ALMATechnicalNotes 15 \\ FINAL.pdf$

-Figure 10.4: BP Phaseup: The phase variation for a Band 9 bandpass calibrator.
+Figure 10.4: Bandpass Phase-up: The phase variation for a Band 9 bandpass calibrator.
 (Top) Xpol and Ypol phase and their difference for 675 GHz spw, (Middle) Xpol and Ypol phase and their difference for 679 GHz spw, (Bottom) 679 GHz - 675 GHz spw for Xpol only and their difference.
 The WVR correlation has been applied to all data.
-The phase variations over time are extremely well correlated between polarization and spws, and these phase offsets are virtually constant over an EB
+The phase variations over time are extremely well correlated between polarization and spws, and these phase offsets are virtually constant over an EB.